emrahcimrendev/emrahcimren_dev.github.io/_posts/2019-8-30-Predicting Short Term Trucking Rates with Random Forests.md

 |:--:|
 | *Figure 6: LTL profiles* |

-After removing outlier points, we see a clear relationship between distance miles and transportation cost per truck for LTL.
+After removing outlier points, we see a clear relationship between distance miles and transportation cost per truck for LTL (Figure 7).

+Similar in FTL, there exists shipments with a large transportation cost.
+We use the IQR rule to detect those outliers (see Figure 8).